-With these pillars are their foundation, following are six central responsibilities of a VCISO.
+With these pillars as their foundation, following are the six central responsibilities of a VCISO.
 When you ask yourself, "Why hire a virtual CISO?" these points will help in answering that question.

 Clearly, a virtual CISO will bring enormous value to your organization, without the obstacles that sometimes deter companies from hiring a full-time, in-house Chief Information Security Officer.

 For an at-a-glance view of the roles and responsibilities of a VCISO, click below to download our VCISO infographic

 Hacking and other cyberattacks continue to exploit vulnerabilities in the networks and systems of organizations of all sizes.
 Ransomware is relentless.
 Phishing schemes prey on unsuspecting employees who haven't been trained to recognize evolving social engineering techniques.
 IT teams are overwhelmed even as IT budgets have been reduced.
 Against this backdrop, there are four here-and-now answers to the question, "Why hire a virtual CISO?"